haydendaly/cs554-music-platform/README.md

 Sign-In, Sign-up and password changing are implemented and handled using firebase authentication.
 It also allows the user to login using social platforms like Google and Facebook.

 User login is verified using firebase authentication.
-Error handling is done to allow only authenticate user into system.
+Error handling is done to allow only authenticated user into system.

 #### Redis: